 Academic scoops another prize for cancer research

-A University of Wolverhampton academic has scooped another prize for his cancer research – the second time he has been presented with an award by the British Lung Foundation.
+A University of Wolverhampton academic has scooped a prize for his cancer research – the second time he has been presented with an award by the British Lung Foundation.

-Dr Vinodh Kannappan, a postdoctoral research associate, won the Poster Competition prize for his presentation "Disulfiram: An old anti-alcoholism drug targets hypoxia induced cancer stem cells in malignant mesothelioma” at the Mesothelioma Research Network (MRN) Research Day organised by the British Lung Foundation Alumni Conference held in London recently.
+Dr Vinodh Kannappan, a postdoctoral research associate, won the Poster Competition prize for his presentation "Disulfiram: An old anti-alcoholism drug targets hypoxia induced cancer stem cells in malignant mesothelioma” at the Mesothelioma Research Network (MRN) Research Day organised by the British Lung Foundation in London recently.

-Vinodh said: “All grant holders were invited to present their data at the conference which covered the full range of all lung diseases.
-I was absolutely thrilled to have won the only prize that was presented considering the range of expertise and the breadth of research on display.
+Vinodh said: “All grant holders were invited to present their data at the Research Day which specifically looked at mesothelioma.
+I was absolutely thrilled to have won the prize considering the range of expertise and the breadth of research on display.

 “This continued national recognition will encourage the team to continue in our efforts to provide cancer patients and the NHS with an economical, affordable and effective treatment for cancer.”

-Team leader, Professor Weiguang Wang, said: “We are at a very exciting stage in our research following collaboration with scientists in Europe, the USA and China which has resulted in our invention being patented by the University.
-Hopefully this will be translated into treatment in the near future providing cancer patients and the NHS with an economical, affordable and effective treatment.”
+Team leader at the University, Professor Weiguang Wang, said: “We are at a very exciting stage in our research following collaboration with scientists in Europe, the USA and China which has resulted in our invention being patented by the University and a spin-out company, Disulfican, being set up to further develop the new anti-cancer drug.”

-Vinodh’s research, which focuses on “Translation of an anti-alcoholism drug into a non-profit anticancer drug using nanotechnology”, celebrated another win at the House of Commons recently when he won Silver for biomedical research excellence – walking away with a £2,000 prize.
+Vinodh’s research celebrated another win at the House of Commons recently when he won Silver for biomedical research excellence – walking away with a £2,000 prize.